rexcontrols/REXexamples/0122_UniPi/0122-26_Simple_Thermostat/README.md

 ## Prerequisites ##

-- *REXYGEN Runtime Core* and RPiDrv modules must be installed and running on the Raspberry Pi.
+- *REXYGEN Runtime Core* and *RPiDrv* modules must be installed and running on the Raspberry Pi.
 - Owserver (part of the OWFS package) must be installed, correctly configured and running on the Raspberry Pi.
 - I2C bus must be enabled on the Raspberry Pi.
 - The wiring must comply with the attached schematics.

 ## Running the example ##

 - The **exec.mdl* file is the project main file, open it with *REXYGEN Studio*.
 - Specify the 64-bit ROM ID of the attached temperature sensor.
 See the 1-Wire driver manual below.
 - Compile and download the project to the target device.
-- Switch to online mode and watch the algorithm (use Target->Watch Selection to display data).
+- Switch to watch mode and observe the algorithm (use Target->Watch Selection to display data).

 ## Documentation ##